UtrechtUniversity/campylobacter-crisprscape/README.md

       - SpacePHARER
     - (where feasible) connect spacer hits with functional annotations
       - Bakta annotations from ATB are available!
-  - Conduct pangenome analysis (to tell which genes are core and which accessory genes - link to target prediction)
   - Build a database like [this spacerdb](https://spacers.jgi.doe.gov/database/overview/)?
   - Integrate downstream analyses with Snakemake?
     - run RMarkdown/Quarto notebooks automatically
-  - Extract orphan CRISPR arrays from CCTyper -> send to CRISPRidentify

 ## Workflow description